To The Hills,

 - Am I involved with criminal elements, or do I avoid them?

-Such questions are never ending, but they are what allow us to make decisions in this realm.
+Such questions are never ending, but they are what allow us to make better decisions in this realm.
 Give it some thought.